 Q: How would you describe your job to someone who doesn’t know what a QA software engineer is?

-QA in software engineering is the process of finding defects or bugs in a software application.
-Systems are tested by providing input, verifying the output, and comparing actual results. — Alif
+QA in software engineering is the process of finding defects or bugs in software applications.
+We test systems by providing input, verifying the output, and comparing actual results. — Alif

 I would describe it as reflecting a good system or application by ensuring it works as planned, without hassle or blockers.
 Being a QA engineer is to be meticulous and focus on breaking the system (though it can be tedious at times).
-We are the gatekeepers between developers and stakeholders who assure quality is delivered and expectations are met. — Adib
+We keep watch between developers and stakeholders, ensuring the delivery of quality and meeting expectations. — Adib

-A QA engineer is someone who makes sure the user is satisfied and will want to use a particular system or app again.
+A QA engineer ensures user satisfaction and encourages repeat usage of a system or app.
 In other words, a QA team is responsible for whether a product retains or lacks quality.
 Every developed system has its flaws.
-It is our job to identify them and bring them up to the team so the system can be improved. — Azuren
+It is our job to identify them and bring them up to the team so they can proceed with making improvements. — Azuren

 Q: What do you find enjoyable about quality assurance?